 The maxim that says, ”First impression lasts,” remains true when trading in your vehicle as the appearance of your vehicle can significantly affect a dealer’s offer.
 Even if your car was brought earlier this year, if it looks unkempt or poorly maintained, don’t expect to get the best offer.

-Before visiting Vision Nissan and other dealers to appraise your vehicle, ensure that your vehicle looks good.
+Before visiting the only dealers to appraise your vehicle, ensure that your vehicle looks good.
 Send your vehicle to a reliable car wash to thoroughly clean the interiors and exteriors.
 Also, make sure that the glass of your vehicle is spotless.

 2. Don’t Lose Sight Of Your Car’s Market Value